 The product candidates we plan to develop will contain controlled substances as defined in the Controlled Substances Act of 1970, or the CSA.
 Controlled substances that are pharmaceutical products are subject to a high degree of regulation under the CSA, which establishes, among other things, certain registration, manufacturing quotas, security, recordkeeping, reporting, import, export and other requirements administered by the DEA.
 The DEA classifies controlled substances into five schedules: Schedule I, II, III, IV or V substances.
 Schedule I substances by definition have a high potential for abuse, no currently "accepted medical use" in the United States, lack accepted safety for use under medical supervision, and may not be prescribed, marketed or sold in the United States.
-Pharmaceutical products approved for use in the United States may be listed as Schedule II, III, IV or V, with Schedule II substances the lowest relative risk among such substances.
+Pharmaceutical products approved for use in the United States may be listed as Schedule II, III, IV or V, with Schedule II substances considered to present the highest potential for abuse or dependence and Schedule V substances the lowest relative risk among such substances.
 Schedule I and II drugs are subject to the strictest controls under the CSA, including manufacturing and procurement quotas, security requirements and criteria for importation.
 In addition, dispensing of Schedule II drugs is further restricted.
 For example, they may not be refilled without a new prescription.